GhostPack/Rubeus/README.md

 If you want to use alternate domain credentials for Kerberoasting (and searching for users to Kerberoast), they can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.

+If the `/pwdsetafter:MM-dd-yyyy` flag is supplied, only accounts whose password was last changed after MM-dd-yyyy will be enumerated and roasted.

+If the `/pwdsetbefore:MM-dd-yyyy` flag is supplied, only accounts whose password was last changed before MM-dd-yyyy will be enumerated and roasted.

+If the `/resultlimit:NUMBER` flag is specified, the number of accounts that will be enumerated and roasted is limited to NUMBER.

 #### kerberoasting opsec

 Here is a table comparing the behavior of various flags from an opsec perspective: